 Revere Pewter in the bedroom, Wickham Gray in the bathroom

-You would be hard-pressed to find a colour that is more well-known than Revere Pewter right now.
+You’ll be hard-pressed to find a colour that’s more well-known than Revere Pewter right now.
 Why?
 Well, it does a whole bunch of fantastic things.
-RP is a light (let’s call it a heavy light) warm gray, trying to be a greige, with an earthy-green undertone…HOWEVER, I’ve been known to see flashes of blue and purple (subtle undertones) and the above 3 photos are the PERFECT examples of that range!
+Revere Pewter is a light (HEAVY light), warm gray, trying to be a greige, with an earthy-green undertone.
+HOWEVER, it’s been known to show flashes of blue and purple (subtle undertones), and the above three photos are the PERFECT examples of this flexibility!

 So, there you have it, my funny friends.
 Again, while these might not suit EVERY single finish in your home, they should at least get you on the path to colour happiness!